MAKIO135/webserial/README.md

     - `'connection'`: no argument is passed to the callback
     - `'disconnection'`: no argument is passed to the callback
     - `'data'`: callback takes one argument, the data received
-- `write(dataString)`: method use to send data to the microcontrolller
+- `.write(dataString)`: method use to send data to the microcontrolller

 ```html
 <body>